mistylackie/snail-habitat/README.md

 You can follow the project and live habitats at https://www.snailhabitat.com/.
 I would love to see others habitats, so if you create one, please share it and I would be happy to publish it on snailhabitat.com

 ## Supplies Used
 This will be a list of supplies we used to build the habitats.
+Coming soon!!

 ## Raspberry Pi Image
-This will be the fully functional OS & software we setup on the Raspberry Pi.
+The OS installed is Raspian https://www.raspberrypi.org/downloads/raspbian/.
+After Raspian is installed on it, create an "images" folder and a "code" folder on the desktop and make the images folder writeable.
+Save the camera.py file into the code folder and make it executable.

+You will also need to install s3cmd on the Raspberry Pi.
+To do this, open up the command prompt tool and type sudo apt-get install s3cmd and follow the prompts.
+It will prompt you to enter in your AWS S3 settings so make sure you have AWS S# setup before running this.
+You can view a list if s3cmd commands from https://s3tools.org/s3cmd-howto

 ## Python Code
 The python code installed on the Raspberry Pi for taking photos and uploading to AWS is at https://github.com/mistylackie/snail-habitat/blob/master/camera.py.
-If you install the Raspberry Pi image we provided above, it will already have this script installed and ready on the Pi.
+Make sure this script is located in the code folder you created on your desktop.
+You also need to make this file executable so it can be run from your CRON.

 ## AWS Setup
 You will need to setup an S3 bucket on AWS and sub-folders within that bucket for each snail habitat you want to capture photos for.
 Each sub-folder needs to be viewable for public so the photos can be accessible.